derikb/rpg-table-randomizer/README.md

 Get an entry in case we only have the label and need other data from it.

+Warning: if your label had tokens you need to base on the original token, not a replaced version.

 #### findDependencies

 * @returns {Array} array of table keys that the current table calls on (via tokens)

 This method returns an array of table keys that the current table refers to in `{{table:SOMETABLE}}` tokens.
 Can be useful for making sure you have all the tables necessary to return full results from the current table.
+This will also look in the macros property.

 ### DisplayOptions